Team-PDi/Live-Count-down-Task-Manager/README.md

-# Live-Count-down-Task-Manager
-Task Manager with Live Countdown is a simple, mobile-friendly task manager that helps you stay on track by showing a real-time countdown for each task until it’s due.
-You can add, edit, mark as done or skipped, and even install it as a PWA to use like a mobile app.
+# Task Manager with Live Countdown

+A simple task manager that lets you add tasks with deadlines and shows a live countdown until they are due.
+You can mark tasks as done or skipped, edit them easily, and view history.
+The app is mobile-friendly and works as a PWA, so you can install it on your phone or desktop.

+## Features
+- Add tasks with deadlines
+- Live countdown timer
+- Mark tasks as Done or Skipped
+- Edit tasks with a popup
+- Mobile responsive
+- PWA support (installable as an app)